dresden-elektronik/deconz-rest-doc/scenes/index.md

 {% include JB/setup %}

-Scenes provide a easy and performant way to recall often used states to a group.
+Scenes provide an easy and performant way to recall often used states to a group.

 ------------------------------------------------------